RonnyWeiss/APEX-Items-with-APEX-Buttons/README.md

 https://apex.oracle.com/pls/apex/f?p=103428

-Login is: user-demo / 123456@

-If you like my stuff, donate me a coffee
+If you like my stuff, would be nice if you donate me a coffee

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/RonnyW1)